People & Power

 People & Power is a current affairs programme on Al Jazeera English which broadcasts once a week, on Wednesdays, and repeated throughout the week.
 The show is also shown on Al Jazeera America once a week on Thursdays.

-Each half-hour programme features one investigative documentaries on an issue related to the power from around the world.
+Each half-hour programme features one investigative documentary on an issue related to power from around the world.
 The programme occasionally has one-hour specials.

 History

 People & Power was launched on November 15, 2006 when Al Jazeera English launched.